 It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its pip value.

-Before the deal begins, each player places a bet, in chips, in front of him in the designated area.
+Before the deal begins, each player places a bet, in chips, in front of them in the designated area.
 Minimum and maximum limits are established on the betting, and the general limits are from $2 to $500.

 The dealer thoroughly shuffles portions of the pack until all the cards have been mixed and combined.
-He designates one of the players to cut, and the plastic insert card is placed so that the last 60 to 75 cards or so will not be used.
+The dealer designates one of the players to cut, and the plastic insert card is placed so that the last 60 to 75 cards or so will not be used.
 (Not dealing to the bottom of all the cards makes it more difficult for professional card counters to operate effectively.)

-When all the players have placed their bets, the dealer gives one card face up to each player in rotation clockwise, and then one card face up to himself.
-Another round of cards is then dealt face up to each player, but the dealer takes his second card face down.
+When all the players have placed their bets, the dealer gives one card face up to each player in rotation clockwise, and then one card face up to themselves.
+Another round of cards is then dealt face up to each player, but the dealer takes the second card face down.
 Thus, each player except the dealer receives two cards face up, and the dealer receives one card face up and one card face down.
 (In some games, played with only one deck, the players' cards are dealt face down and they get to hold them.
 Today, however, virtually all Blackjack games feature the players' cards dealt face up on the condition that no player may touch any cards.)

 The combination of an ace with a card other than a ten-card is known as a "soft hand," because the player can count the ace as a 1 or 11, and either draw cards or not.
 For example with a "soft 17" (an ace and a 6), the total is 7 or 17.
 While a count of 17 is a good hand, the player may wish to draw for a higher total.
 If the draw creates a bust hand by counting the ace as an 11, the player simply counts the ace as a 1 and continues playing by standing or "hitting" (asking the dealer for additional cards, one at a time).

-If a player's first two cards are of the same denomination, such as two jacks or two sixes, he may choose to treat them as two separate hands when his turn comes around.
-The amount of his original bet then goes on one of the cards, and an equal amount must be placed as a bet on the other card.
-The player first plays the hand to his left by standing or hitting one or more times; only then is the hand to the right played.
+If a player's first two cards are of the same denomination, such as two jacks or two sixes, they may choose to treat them as two separate hands when their turn comes around.
+The amount of the original bet then goes on one of the cards, and an equal amount must be placed as a bet on the other card.
+The player first plays the hand to their left by standing or hitting one or more times; only then is the hand to the right played.
 The two hands are thus treated separately, and the dealer settles with each on its own merits.
 With a pair of aces, the player is given one card for each ace and may not draw again.
 Also, if a ten-card is dealt to one of these aces, the payoff is equal to the bet (not one and one-half to one, as with a blackjack at any other time).

 When the dealer's face-up card is an ace, any of the players may make a side bet of up to half the original bet that the dealer's face-down card is a ten-card, and thus a blackjack for the house.
-Once all such side bets are placed, the dealer looks at his hole card.
+Once all such side bets are placed, the dealer looks at the hole card.
 If it is a ten-card, it is turned up, and those players who have made the insurance bet win and are paid double the amount of their half-bet - a 2 to 1 payoff.
 When a blackjack occurs for the dealer, of course, the hand is over, and the players' main bets are collected - unless a player also has blackjack, in which case it is a stand-off.
-Insurance is invariably not a good proposition for the player, unless he is quite sure that there are an unusually high number of ten-cards still left undealt.
+Insurance is invariably not a good proposition for the player, unless they are quite sure that there are an unusually high number of ten-cards still left undealt.

 When each player's bet is settled, the dealer gathers in that player's cards and places them face up at the side against a clear plastic L-shaped shield.
-The dealer continues to deal from the shoe until he comes to the plastic insert card, which indicates that it is time to reshuffle.
+The dealer continues to deal from the shoe until coming to the plastic insert card, which indicates that it is time to reshuffle.
 Once that round of play is over, the dealer shuffles all the cards, prepares them for the cut, places the cards in the shoe, and the game continues.

 Winning tactics in Blackjack require that the player play each hand in the optimum way, and such strategy always takes into account what the dealer's upcard is.
 When the dealer's upcard is a good one, a 7, 8, 9, 10-card, or ace for example, the player should not stop drawing until a total of 17 or more is reached.
 When the dealer's upcard is a poor one, 4, 5, or 6, the player should stop drawing as soon as he gets a total of 12 or higher.
 The strategy here is never to take a card if there is any chance of going bust.
 The desire with this poor holding is to let the dealer hit and hopefully go over 21.
 Finally, when the dealer's up card is a fair one, 2 or 3, the player should stop with a total of 13 or higher.